leap-laboratories/leap_ie/README.md

   - *Required*: Yes
   - *Default*: None

 - **target_classes** (`list`, optional): List of target class indices to generate prototypes or isolations for, e.g. `[0,1]`.
-If None, prototypes will be generated for the class at output index 0 only, e.g. 'hotdog', and feature isolations will be generated for the top 3 classes.
+If None, prototypes will be generated for the class at output index 0 only, e.g. 'hotdog', and feature isolations will be generated for the top 3 predicted classes.
   - *Required*: No
   - *Default*: None